Find more garden information

 For more mulch-crop pairings, read Choosing the Right Mulch for Vegetable Gardens.

-How do I control Japanese beetles?
-They are everywhere!
 Japanese beetles can be devastating — especially on roses.
 You have several options for control:

 Details on all of these techniques can be found in this article: Solutions for Japanese Beetle Control.

-I have some old seeds.
-Should I try to sow them or should I assume they're no good?
 Although seeds are packed fresh each year, you can often get good results from seeds that are several years old.
 To decide if it's worth planting them, do a simple test.